 We believe that our community is as close to home as our backyards and as far reaching as across the globe.
-This is why we have ministries such as HomePDX and we are supporting missionaries around the world.
+This is why we are supporting missionaries around the world.

 Meet Krista Ranno

 Krista Ranno is our missionary in Cote d'Ivoire (Ivory Coast) which is a country in West Africa.Updated April 2016

 - Focusing on the students that come to the Mustard Tree Learning Center by teaching English.
 The Mustard Tree Learning Center is a community center with a cyber cafe, library, and space for English classes.

 - Participating with university students in a club called YouthPower!
 Movement (a subdivision of The HuD Group) at the University of Bouake and giving a seminar once a month.